githubfornocoders/nocode-api-github-pages/README.md

 - On the code tab, press the `Use this template` button.
 - You will be prompted to create a new repository under your account.
+- IMPORTANT: Use the same repo name, `nocode-api-github-pages`, so that everything works out of the box.
+If you want to use a different name, you can, you just need to update the `baseurl` setting in the `_config.yml` to match.

 ### Replace `mydata.csv` with your data